Home page

 One boy in particular left a lasting impression on Shawwara.
 When they first crossed paths, the now 17-year-old was excited to buy Shawwara lunch and share his story.
 Mohamed fled to Italy two years ago as a 15 year old, coming alone to provide for his parents.
 “He did the unimaginable.
 He crossed the Mediterranean without his family,” said Shawwara.

-As a minor, Mohamed became a registered refugee, eligible for housing, and documented part-time labor.
+As a minor, Mohamed became a registered refugee, eligible for housing and documented part-time labor.
 “When he becomes an adult, I think he will be given the right to come back to Egypt and return to work in Italy.”
 The potential visit to Egypt would be Mohamed’s first in three years.

 A New Political Vision

 Shawwara’s interest in history and politics was initially sparked by his post-Revolution Cairene upbringing, leading him to pursue his semester abroad at the second-ranked university in the world for political science.
-However, it was not university courses but his interactions with Egyptian refugees that most shaped his vision for his future, and the future of Egypt.
+However, it was not university courses but interactions with Egyptian refugees that most shaped his vision for his future, and the future of Egypt.

 “I want to specialize in political theory now,” Shawwara said.
-“I want to produce a political theory that fits all these people in it rather than excludes them because the current policies of the region are turning a blind eye."
+“I want to produce a theory that fits all these people in it rather than excludes them because the current policies of the region are turning a blind eye."

 “At Sciences Po, I found my interest in journalism and speaking up.
 When I came back, I thought, let’s initiate something here.”